mrobith95/mr-mt5-arima/README.md

 You need the following to run these codes:
 * Spreadsheet Editor (like Excel)
 * Python 3.8.10
+* pandas 1.4.2
+* numpy 1.22.3
+* MetaTrader 5.0.37
+* pytz 2023.3.post1
+* statsmodels 0.13.2

+Last 5 items are python packages, that could be installed using `pip`

 ## Installation and Usage
-Follow this steps to use this project:
+This part would be separated by into sub-sections.

+### Preparation
 1. Download the entire project as ZIP.
 Click on Green `Code` button -> Download as ZIP.
 2. Extract the downloaded ZIP.
-3. Edit `input-data.xlsx` data with the following:
+3. Edit the following sheets on `input-data.xlsx`:
-   * test
+   * `Login and Settings` sheet with account informations:
+     * `Acc.
+Number` with your Account Number.
+     * `Password` with that account's password.
+     * `Server` with the server assigned for that account.
+   * `Pair Table` sheet with financial instrument information that you want to forecast:
+     * `simbol` are filled with the symbol name for financial instruments you want to forecast.
+     * `timeframe` are filled with timeframe of the chart.
+Also determine the forecast frequency.
+Only accept `M1, M5, M15, M30, H1, H4, D1, W1, MN`.
+     * (optional) `starting date` are filled with the _ending_ date when retrieve data using `get_data_recent.py`.
+When it is empty, it is using the most recent data available on your MT5.

+You can only fill 1 row of `Login and Settings` sheet, but you can write more tahn 1 row for `Pair Table` sheet when you need to forecast some instruments, for example.

 4. Open your MT5 desktop application, then open new charts for each pair of symbol/timeframe specified in `Pair Table` sheet.
 This is to make sure that your local MT5 is updated with recent data.

 ### Obtain financial data
 There are 2 ways to obtain data for `train_new_model.py`:

 #### using `get_data_recent.py`
 1. Edit the `train data name` column on `Pair Table` sheet for each symbol/timeframe rows there.
-This column would serve as model name.
+This column would serve as training data name.
 2. Just run `get_data_recent.py` to obtain financial data on your MT5, either by double-click the file or run it via your IDE (python's IDLE / VScode)

 #### using `repair_history_data.py`